 I am a graduate student in Matt Forister’s lab at the University of Nevada Reno.
 I joined the lab in the summer of 2018.
 My work focuses on the multifaceted nature of the Anthropocene and its impact on butterfly populations.
 In other words: I chase and count butterflies in the mountains.

-When not summiting mountains to look for butterflies, I summit mountains to summit mountains!
-I love the challenge that mountains present, especially those off the beaten path, which is most of them in Nevada.
-Here is a link to my peakbagger page.
-I am also a bit of a fantasy nerd and a coffee snob.
+When not spending time in the mountains to look for butterflies, I spend time in the mountains to be in the mountains!
+Summiting a peak, making it to a pass, or cruising through a giant valley are all captivating experiences and I am always looking to get away to do more.
+I especially love ranges off the beaten path, which is most of them in Nevada.
+I am also a bit of a fantasy nerd, D&D obsessive, and a coffee snob.

 I co organize a lecture series called Nerd Nite Reno!
 It is a monthly lecture series where speakers share whatever they are passionate about.
 It takes place on the third Wednesday of every month at the West Street Market.
 Feel free to contact me for more information!